Get 70% Off

 Ways to tell them apart:

-Frantically is the more common spelling and is used more often in modern English.
+is the more commonly used spelling in modern English.

 When to use frantically: